All students not born in Canada must submit to the Office of the Registrar a proof of status document by the dates specified below.

 - Other available official document/letter

-A person and his/her dependents*, who has been determined to be a protected person, including a Convention refugee or a person in need of protection, within the meaning of subsection 95(2) of the Immigration and Refugee Protection Act by the Immigration and Refugee Board (IRB) or the Minister of Citizenship and Immigration Canada.
+A person who has been determined to be a protected person, including a Convention refugee or a person in need of protection, within the meaning of subsection 95(2) of the Immigration and Refugee Protection Act by the Immigration and Refugee Board (IRB) or the Minister of Citizenship and Immigration Canada.
+Only the protected person is exempt from International fees.

 - Notice of Decision issued by Immigration and Refugee Board.